Dark fantasy where witch hunters become what they hunt.

 The Witch Hunter Chronicles is a dark religious fantasy series following Witch Hunter Elijah Lynton, a devout servant of the Order of Dion, tasked with collecting what belief demands.
-Witches are hunted.
-Monsters are burned.
-Names are written, crossed out, and forgotten.

 Begin with the First Entry